Orient Electric

-Orient Electric Limited is an Indian multinational electrical equipment manufacturer, based in New Delhi and part of CK Birla Group.
+Orient Electric Limited is an Indian multinational electrical equipment manufacturer, based in New Delhi and part of CKA Birla Group.
 It makes fans, lighting, home appliances and switchgears.
-Orient Electric has manufacturing facilities in Kolkata, Faridabad and Noida.
-It exports fans from India to over 35 international markets.
+Orient Electric has manufacturing facilities in Kolkata, Faridabad, Hyderabad and Noida.
+It exports fans from India to over 30 international markets.

 Orient Electric was a division of Orient Paper & Industries, until its demerger in 2018.

+History

+On 14 July 2023, Orient Electric announced the resignation of Managing Director and CEO Rajan Gupta.
+On 15 July 2023, Desh Deepak Khetrapal was appointed as the new Managing Director.

+On 31 May 2024, Orient Electric appointed Ravindra Singh Negi as its Managing Director and CEO, succeeding Deepak Khetrapal.